nus-cs2103-AY2122S2/tp/docs/team/cheehongw.md

 * **New Feature:** Filter list by clicking a tag label
   - What it does: Allows the user to filter the Person/Meeting list by clicking on a tag label in the tag panel.

-  - Justification: This feature improves the product significantly because a user can conveniently filter for groups of people/meeting with just a click, which is a key feature.
+  - Justification: This feature improves the product significantly because a user can conveniently filter for groups of people/meeting with just a click, which is a key feature of our product.

-* **Enhancement:** Add `SocialMedia` to `Person`
+* **New Feature:** Add `SocialMedia` to `Person`
   - What it does: Allows `Person` instances to contain information about any number of social media handles.
 Users can add/delete/edit specific `SocialMedia` entries for each person easily.

   - Justification: Storing multiple and manipulating social media handles for each person is part of our product's feature.